333suki/UrbanMobility_BackendSystem/README.md

 - [x] To search and retrieve the information of a scooter
 ### System Administrator
 - [x] To update their own password
-- [x] To update some attributes of scooters in the system
+- [x] To update attributes of scooters in the system
 - [x] To search and retrieve the information of a scooter
 - [x] To check the list of users and their roles
 - [x] To add a new Service Engineer to the system